tmandzak/CarND-Traffic-Sign-Classifier-Project/writeup_Mandzak.md

 ![alt text][0_Lenet_original.png]

-Though the larning rate looks to be good as it can be seen from Loss plot, the validation accuracy on starting epochs is below 0.5 and there is quite big gap between training and validation accuracy telling us about overfitting.
+Though the learning rate looks to be good as it can be seen from Loss plot, the validation accuracy on starting epochs is below 0.5 and there is quite big gap between training and validation accuracy telling us about overfitting.
-On applying ```sigma``` formulas mentioned above we got an immidiate improvement (```LeNet_sigma_dropout``` model):
+On applying ```sigma``` formulas mentioned above we got an emmidiate improvement of initialization (```LeNet_sigma_dropout``` model):

 ![alt text][1_Lenet_Sigma_B128.png]